It’s time to master your career

 In addition, there will be guest lectures, industry engagement sessions, study Saturdays, self-directed industry engagement time, and 30-hours of 1:1 tutorials.

-Music is my passion, but I don’t have a degree in Music or play an instrument.
-Do you think BIMM Institute is suitable for me?
+Music is my passion, but I don’t have a degree in music or play an instrument.
+Do you think BIMM University Berlin is suitable for me?

 Yes, as the MA Popular Music Practice is set up for people passionate about music but from all different kinds of creative backgrounds.

 You will collaborate with other students from different nationalities, backgrounds and age, and enjoy access to the same industry engagement and employability opportunities as our Undergraduate students.
-You will also continue to remain part of the BIMM Institute network after you complete the course via our BIMM Connect graduate service
+You will also continue to remain part of the BIMM University Berlin network after you complete the course via our BIMM Connect graduate service.

 What are the career opportunities after graduation?